ACINQ/eclair/source/index.html.md

 connected
 ```

-Connect to another lightning node, this will perform a connection but no channel will be opened.
+Connect to another lightning node.
+This will perform a connection but no channels will be opened.
-This API does not require a target address, instead eclair will use one of the addresses published
+This API does not require a target address.
+Instead, eclair will use one of the addresses published
-by the remote peer in his `node_announcement` messages.
+by the remote peer in its `node_announcement` messages.

 ### HTTP Request